ewlun/tictactoe-lasers/readme.md

 1. Get their own three in a row
 2. Destroy one of the marks that created the three in a row

-If the responding player chooses to get three in a row, all squares that were used become unusable.
+If the responding player chooses to get three in a row, all squares that were used become unusable for making three in a row, but can be used when shooting lasers.
 If the responding player fails to do either, they lose